eficode-academy/helm-katas/external-charts.md

 Once you are confident that the application works, we then proceed to using a chart dependency instead of our custom deployment to install the mysql database.

-We will be using the [Bitnami mysql](https://artifacthub.io/packages/helm/bitnami/mysql) helm chart.

-We want to use an external chart to install the mysql database, because it means we do not have to worry about the implementation of the mysql templates.
-We can instead focus on developing our own application, and use off-the-shelf charts for any external dependencies we might have.

 **Install Bitnami chart repository**

 In order to install a chart from the Bitnami chart repository, we have to `install` it in our local Helm client.